 Several reviewers have attempted to cast doubt on the facts and conclusions presented in IBM.
 Some have made statements that were misleading and, on a few occasions, outright false.
 In each case, when their statements were challenged, they issued public retractions.
 Here are some of those retractions.

-IBM and the Holocaust is the stunning story of IBM’s strategic alliance with Nazi Germany -- beginning in 1933 in the first weeks that Hitler came to power and continuing well into World War II.
+IBM and the Holocaust is the stunning story of IBM’s strategic alliance with Nazi Germany—beginning in 1933, in the first weeks that Hitler came to power, and continuing throughout World War II.
 As the Third Reich embarked upon its plan of conquest and genocide, IBM and its subsidiaries helped create enabling technologies, step-by-step, from the identification and cataloging programs of the 1930s to the selections of the 1940s.

 But IBM’s Hollerith punch card technology did exist.
 Aided by the company’s custom-designed and constantly updated Hollerith systems, Hitler was able to automate his persecution of the Jews.
 Historians have always been amazed at the speed and accuracy with which the Nazis were able to identify and locate European Jewry.
 Until now, the pieces of this puzzle have never been fully assembled.
 The fact is, IBM technology was used to organize nearly everything in Germany and then Nazi Europe, from the identification of the Jews in censuses, registrations, and ancestral tracing programs to the running of railroads and organizing of concentration camp slave labor.

 IBM and its German subsidiary custom-designed complex solutions, one by one, anticipating the Reich’s needs.
 They did not merely sell the machines and walk away.
 Instead, IBM leased these machines for high fees and became the sole source of the billions of punch cards Hitler needed.